 Sometimes mail is left unattended by postal workers, which can open the door to theft.
 Mail theft occurs when mail is wrongfully taken from either the post office or a mailbox, as well as when a mail item is taken from a place left for collection on or adjacent to a collection box or authorized depository.

 A conviction for mail theft under 18 U.S. Code § Section 1708 carries potential penalties of fines and federal prison sentences of up to five years.

 It Was an Inside Job

-In a section of the law that hearkens back to a bygone era when print media was both powerful and ubiquitous, there are even special prohibitions on the theft, by post office employees, of any newspaper or package of newspapers.
-This crime, discussed in 18 U.S. Code, Section 1710, is punishable by a fine and a maximum of a year in prison, though it is hard to imagine that it occurs too often in the digital age.
+In a section of the law that harkens back to when print media was both powerful and ubiquitous, there are even special prohibitions on the theft, by post office employees, of any newspaper or package of newspapers.
+This crime discussed in 18 U.S.C. § Section 1710, is punishable by a fine and up to a year in prison, though it is hard to imagine it occurs too often in the digital age.

-Charged with Mail Theft?
+Charged with mail theft?
 Contact an Attorney

 Taking mail that isn't intended for you carries serious potential penalties, even when the theft itself was relatively innocuous.
 If you're facing prosecution for mail theft, it's a good idea to contact a local criminal defense attorney to discuss your case and learn about your options.

 If your crime is federal, your trial will be in a federal court.
 The sentencing guidelines for mail theft can be harsh and a mail theft conviction can leave a stain on your criminal record.
 Criminal charges like these can follow you for the rest of your life.